d3b4g/leonids/_posts/Carrier.md

 + AS300 was advertising the 10.120.15.0/24 prefix
 + We have full control of BGP router.
 + IP Address of FTP Server 10.120.15.10
-+  We need to intercept traffic comming from 10.120.15.0/25 to perform our attack.
++ We need to intercept traffic comming from 10.120.15.10 to perform our attack.

 ##### Prefix Hijacking Attacks

++ We need to advertise a route to the other autonomous systems (AS) stating that we R1,AS100) know how to reach that destination.
++ Since AS300 is advertising routes for 10.120.15.0/24, so our attack to work we advertise a route that supersedes AS300 in order to the other routers to add the routing entry to their routing tables.
++ We will advertise a route with a longer prefix, nstead of a /24, we’ll advertise 10.120.15.0/25.